imammedo/terra-terminal/README.md

   * When Layout backup will be fully operationnal

 - Start a graphical program instead of a term program.
-  * Might need much time if ot's possible
+  * Might need much time if this is possible

 If you want to contribute just checkout and try.
 Feel free to open issues for bug report or new features.